WTNH: News operation

 For over a quarter century, the station used the Action News format made famous at former Philadelphia sister station WFIL-TV (which became WPVI-TV and is now an ABC O&O), using the same "Move Closer to Your World" music and graphics packages as WPVI.
 It rebranded as NewsChannel 8 in 1996.

 For most of the last half-century, WTNH has been a distant runner-up in the overall Connecticut market to dominant WFSB.
 However, in recent times, it has had to fend off a spirited challenge from WVIT.
 Since the turn of the millennium, the two stations have regularly traded the runner-up spot.
 However, WTNH appears to have higher ratings in southern and coastal Connecticut.
 Historically, WTNH's ratings for news and local programming are far higher in Nielsen's "Metro B" area of New Haven County than "Metro A" containing Hartford County.

-Since 2000, WTNH has been producing a nightly prime time newscast at 10:00 p.m. on WBNE/WCTX.
-It has competed right from the start with WTIC-TV's 10:00 p.m. broadcast, which established itself as a viewer favorite since it debuted in 1989.
-As of the February 2008 ratings period, WTIC's weeknight newscast is actually the most watched late news broadcast in the market, even gathering more viewership than the 11:00 p.m. newscasts on Connecticut's Big Three stations.
-In 2005, WCTX began simulcasting the second hour of WTNH's weekday morning show at 6:00 a.m. followed by a third hour from 7:00 a.m. – 8:00 a.m. that was seen exclusively on WCTX, except for simulcast Good Morning America cut-ins on WTNH.
-The simulcast of the 6:00 a.m. hour was eventually dropped.
-The 7:00 a.m. hour received competition on March 3, 2008, when WTIC launched its own weekday morning show.
+Since 2000, WTNH has been producing a nightly prime time newscast at 10 p.m. on WBNE/WCTX.
+It has competed right from the start with WTIC-TV's 10 p.m. broadcast, which established itself as a viewer favorite since it debuted in 1989.
+As of the February 2008 ratings period, WTIC's weeknight newscast is actually the most watched late news broadcast in the market, even gathering more viewership than the 11 p.m. newscasts on Connecticut's Big Three stations.
+In 2005, WCTX began simulcasting the second hour of WTNH's weekday morning show at 6 a.m. followed by a third hour from 7–8 a.m. that was seen exclusively on WCTX, except for simulcast Good Morning America cut-ins on WTNH.
+The simulcast of the 6 a.m. hour was eventually dropped.
+The 7 a.m. hour received competition on March 3, 2008, when WTIC launched its own weekday morning show.